MIG Welder Wire Feed Troubleshooting Guide

 Steel wires require a steel liner, Aluminium wires require a teflon or polymer liner.

-Liners are typically available in size ranges, for example 0.6-0.9mm, 0.9-1.2mm and so on.
-If the liner is too small this will cause wire jamming, and if the wire is too large it will allow the wire to 'snake' and jam.
+Liners are typically available in size ranges, for example 0.6-0.8mm, 0.9-1.2mm and so on.
+If the liner is too small this will cause wire jamming, if too large it will allow the wire to 'snake' and jam.

 Liners are a consumable part and should be replaced periodically as they gradually fill up with particles and wear internally.
 There's no hard & fast rule, but if your MIG torch has done a lot of work and you're having wire feed problems it may be time to replace the liner.
-You may be tempted blow it out with compressed air as a quick fix - but please avoid this!
-A) This can damage the gas tube around the liner, and B) this won't improve the liner if it is worn & needs replacement.
+Do NOT blow out the liner with compressed air!
+It may be tempting to do this as quick fix, but A) This can damage the gas tube around the liner, and B) this won't improve the liner if it is worn & needs replacement.

 Isolate the cause